-Low hydrogen electrodes with the “R” designator (i.e. E7018-H4R) have been tested and to determine the moisture content of the electrode after 9 hours of exposure.
+Low hydrogen electrodes with the “R” designation(i.e. E7018-H4R) have been tested to determine the moisture content of the electrode after 9 hours of exposure.
 After this time the electrode still maintains a level that is permissible.
 After 9 hours however, the electrodes must be returned to the oven for storage.

-If you have low hydrogen electrodes that have been exposed to the environment for greater than 9 hours you must follow a process to redry it.
+If you have low hydrogen electrodes that have been exposed to the environment for greater than 9 hours you must follow a process to redry them.
 Follow the table below for instruction on temperatures and times.